“If you hear banjo music, don’t investigate. Just keep on rowing.” – My father

 Unfortunately, the Cardinal train shares the track with the CSX freights, who are the bigger priority.
 Amtrak has to work its schedule around them, meaning that my train left Union Station, Chicago three hours late and got to Hinton six hours late the next day, putting me behind schedule and giving me only a few hours of daylight to make distance.

 The train passed Charleston and started its upward climb along the river.
 I stood between the train cars and scouted out the rapids of the Lower River, which were terrifying to look at.
-One guided raft after another went crashing down the torrents.
-There was one rapid that had a giant boulder right in the middle of the river with huge waves crashing by it on both sides.
+One guided raft after another went crashing down the river’s huge Class V torrents – made all the bigger by the recent spike in levels.
 What the hell was I getting myself into?

 I relaxed a bit after the train passed Thurmond, my final destination on the trip, marking where the Upper River ends and the Lower one begins.
 I got a good look at the rapids I actually would be paddling, which were nowhere near as bad in comparison.
 That’s not to say that I wasn’t out of my mind with fear and excitement, I was.
 I was outright terrified.